SvenGroot/Ookii.CommandLine/docs/Utilities.md

 ## LineWrappingTextWriter

 The [`LineWrappingTextWriter`][] class is a [`TextWriter`][] implementation that allows you to write text to another [`TextWriter`][], white-space wrapping the text at the specified line length, and supporting hanging indents.

 Ookii.CommandLine uses this class to wrap and indent error messages and usage help when writing to the console.

 The [`LineWrappingTextWriter`][] can be created to wrap any [`TextWriter`][] and with any line length, using its constructor.
 If you use a line length of less than 1 or greater than `ushort.MaxValue`, this is treated as an infinite length, and lines will not be wrapped.
 The [`LineWrappingTextWriter`][] can still be used to create indented text if you use an unrestricted line length.

 Most of the time, you will probably want to use the [`LineWrappingTextWriter.ForConsoleOut()`][] or [`LineWrappingTextWriter.ForConsoleError()`][] methods to create a writer for the standard output or error streams, automatically wrapping at the console width.

 > Both methods actually use `Console.WindowWidth - 1` for their maximum line length, because using
-> [`Console.WindowWidth`][] exactly can lead to extra blank lines if a line is exactly the width of the
+> [`Console.WindowWidth`][] exactly can lead to extra blank lines if a line is exactly the width of
-> console.
+> the console.

 Lines will be wrapped at white-space characters only.
 If a line does not have a suitable place to wrap, it will be wrapped at the maximum line length regardless.
+You can temporarily disable line wrapping by setting the `LineWrappingTextWriter.EnableWrapping` property to `false`.

 If you write virtual terminal sequences to a [`LineWrappingTextWriter`][], by default these will not be included when calculating the length of the current line, so inserting VT sequences, e.g. for colors, will not affect how the text is wrapped.

 ### Indentation